exploretariq/ebi-persons-api/readme.md

 ```
 ### 1.3.
 Hosted Application with CICD

-An application is already deployed in heroku environment with the CICD [process](https://travis-ci.com/exploretariq/ebi-persons-api).
+An application is already deployed in heroku environment with the [travis CICD](https://travis-ci.com/exploretariq/ebi-persons-api).

 1. You can access the application **API docs** [here](https://ebi-persons-api.herokuapp.com/ebi/swagger-ui/)
 2. You can see the **code coverage** [here](https://codecov.io/gh/exploretariq/ebi-persons-api)

-## 2. Testing the application
+## 2. Manual testing the application

 [Postman](https://www.postman.com/downloads/) can be used for testing the persons-api application extensively.
 Import the postman [collection](https://www.getpostman.com/collections/0bbb6cce4df1fa5f4787).
 Create 2 environments in the postman(local and heroku) and define the variable **EBI_PERSONS_API** as **localhost:8080** for local env and as **https://ebi-persons-api.herokuapp.com** for heroku environment.